DK26/pyrust-keyring/README.md

 A C-level conversion to Python (cpython) of the Rust keyring crate by hwchen (https://github.com/hwchen/keyring-rs).

 # Motivation
-Since using keyring to store sensitive data with the PyInstaller library isn't possible at the moment, and since it has been like this for a long time now, I've tried to port the Rust programming language keyring library (as I'm still learning it) to Python.
+Since using _pypi.org_ keyring library to store sensitive data with the PyInstaller library
+isn't possible at the moment due to the next error: `keyring.errors.NoKeyringError:`
+ and since it has been like this for a long time now, I've decided to try to
+port the Rust programming language keyring library (as I'm still learning it) to Python
+ and been able to do so successfully.

 Tested successfully on Windows 10 to work with PyInstaller.